K2 Supports Your Trade Show Success

 Cybersecurity Providers, Are You Sitting on a Media Coverage Gold Mine?

-Posted by Amy Kenigsberg on Dec 8, 2022 9:30:00 AM
+Posted by Amy Kenigsberg on Sep 19, 2024 1:27:52 PM

-With massive cyberattacks on organizations and states, cyber security is one of today’s hottest news topics.
-Consequently, the phenomenon has birthed a cybersecurity startup boom, further crowding an already congested market.
-This begs the question: How can cybersecurity companies, with proven innovations on offer, break through the logjam and get the media recognition they deserve?
+This begs the question: How can cybersecurity companies, with proven innovations on offer, break through the logjam to get the media recognition they deserve?

 Read More

-Topics: Public relations, press coverage, media coverage, cybersecurity, statistics, objective
+Topics: Public relations, Press coverage, Media coverage, Cybersecurity, Statistics, Objective

 Press Releases and the KISS Principle

-Posted by Consuelo Reinberg on Apr 4, 2021 5:51:00 PM
+Posted by Consuelo Reinberg on May 16, 2023 5:51:00 PM

 The past decade has seen a clear trend toward attenuated press releases.
 Gone are the days of public relations people writing long screeds, with endless quotes and reams of data.
-This is partially an outgrowth of the use of email and social media as the preferred forms of communication between the public relations community and the press (which, for our purposes, includes bloggers and analysts).
+This is partially an outgrowth of the use of email, social media, and chat as the preferred forms of communication between the public relations community and the press (which, for our purposes, includes bloggers and analysts).
 The explosion of technologies and information, in general, has, in turn, led to journalists’ exploding email boxes.

 Read More

-Topics: Public relations, journalist, DIY, press release, media coverage, media
+Topics: Public relations, Journalist, DIY, Press release, Media coverage, Media

 PR During the Pandemic